European water vole: Literary appearances

 A water vole named "Ratty" is a leading character in the 1908 children's book The Wind in the Willows by Kenneth Grahame: the locality used in the book is believed to be Moor Copse in Berkshire, England, and the character's name "Ratty" has become widely associated with the species and their riverbank habitat, as well as the misconception that they are a species of rat.
+There are also watervoles in the works of Redwall by Brian Jacques.

-In the comic novel and film Cold Comfort Farm by Stella Gibbons, one of the characters, Urk, refers to the subject of his unrequited love, Elfine Starkadder, as his little water-vole.
-Throughout the story, Urk spends a lot of time talking to the water-voles on the farm.
+In the comic novel and film Cold Comfort Farm by Stella Gibbons, one of the characters, Urk, refers to the subject of his unrequited love, Elfine Starkadder, as his little water vole.
+Throughout the story, Urk spends a lot of time talking to the water voles on the farm.

-C. S. Calverley a 19th-century writer of (among other things) light verse, in his poem "Shelter", beginning:
+C. S. Calverley, a 19th-century writer of (among other things) light verse, in his poem "Shelter", beginning: